ricky26131044/baseball-science/README.md

 GRU+LassoNet includes the MLB player data we selected as well as the analytical methods, primarily completed by 張聖岳.

-In addition, Data-Spider refers to the web-scraping procedure used to collect the data.
+In addition, Data_spider refers to the web-scraping procedure used to collect the data.